railwayapp/docs/src/pages/databases/mysql.md

 title: MySQL
 ---

-The Railway MySQL plugin allows you to provision and connect to a MySQL database with zero configuration.
+The Railway MySQL database service allows you to provision and connect to a MySQL database with zero configuration.

 ## Connect

-When you run `railway run` in a project with the MySQL plugin installed, we inject several environment variables.
+When you run `railway run` in a project with the MySQL database service installed, we inject several environment variables.

 - MYSQLHOST
 - MYSQLPORT